 Pre-sessional English courses

 Our pre-sessional courses are the best way to bring your English up to entry level for university study.
+Due to the COVID-19 pandemic, we are currently teaching all of our classes online, however we hope to offer face to face teaching on campus when it is safe to do so.

 The courses are run by the English for Academic Study (EAS) unit, part of the School of Modern Languages and Cultures at the University.